Azure/app-service-linux-docs/HowTo/gRPC/use_gRPC_with_dotnet.md

 Now that the gRPC service is deployed and we have a URL, we can make a call from our local client to test that our channel connects to the server and that our client can receive a response.

 Navigate back to the **Program.cs** file and swap out the localhost address for the App Service URL.

+> Note: gRPC calls must be over https.
+Insecure calls are not possible.

 ```C#
 // replace the localhost address with your App Service URL